michael-mcdonald-at-prophet/naics/README.md

 ## The North American Industry Classification System (NAICS) uses a hierarchical structure...

-to classify establishments into industries based on the similarity of their production processes.
-The structure is designed to offer a high level of detail and is adaptable to the changing economic landscape.
+to classify businesses into industries based on the similarity of their production processes.
+The structure is designed to offer a high level of detail while also being adaptable to the changing economic landscape.

 ### NAICS Code Structure: